mason-barnes/api-hackathon/README.md

 - CSS
 - JavaScript
 - jQuery
-- Google Font

 ## Live Demo
-Here is the live link! https://mason-barnes.github.io/api-hackathon/
+Here is the live link! https://github.com/mason-barnes/api-hackathon.git

 ## Features
 - The user can input a city name.